ismaelpadilla/ciuy_py/docs/about.rst

 ---------------------------------

 In order to calculate the validation number for a 7-digit id number, the number must be multiplied, digit by digit, by 8123476.
-Then the rsult is added.
+Then the result is added.
 So if the number is interpreted as a 7 dimensional vector, one must calculate the dot product of said vector by ``<8, 1, 2, 3, 4, 7, 6>``\ .